whiskeyromeo/alphamaker/readme.md

 ```
     git clone https://github.com/whiskeyromeo/alphamaker.git
 ```
-cd into the directory and execute
+cd into the directory, `npm install`, and execute with
 ```
     ./index.js --help
 ```